Reinforcement Learning-Based Downlink Transmit Precoding for Mitigating the Impact of Delayed CSI in Satellite Systems

 The consideration of instantaneous CSI imposes the challenge of the outdated CSI, a topic that has been studied in several research papers.

-The authors of \cite{9439942} introduced a deep learning (DL) technique for predicting the prevalent satellite channel conditions using long short-term memory units and aimed for mitigating the effects of outdated CSI.
-Previous solutions typically either compensated for the performance degradation or relied on the unrealistic assumption of perfect CSI \cite{10061620}.
-In \cite{9439942}, the authors employed deep neural networks (DNN) for predicting the channel conditions instead of traditional estimation methods, successfully mitigating the negative impact of outdated CSI.
+The authors of \cite{9439942} proposed a deep learning (DL) approach using long short-term memory units to predict satellite channel conditions and mitigate the effects of outdated CSI.
+Unlike previous solutions that either compensated for performance degradation or assumed perfect CSI \cite{10061620}, their method employed deep neural networks (DNN) to predict channel conditions, effectively addressing the challenge of outdated CSI.
 In \cite{9826890}, the authors proposed a pair of DNN systems, one for satellite channel prediction (SatCP) and another for satellite hybrid beamforming (SatHB).
 In SatCP, by exploiting the correlation between the uplink and the downlink CSI, a DNN was employed for predicting the downlink CSI in both TDD and FDD-based scenarios.
 Then, the output of the SatCP network was fed into the SatHB network.
 The SatHB network then harnessed the estimated CSI for constructing a hybrid beamformer.
 The literature includes a large body of research dedicated to channel prediction and the problem of channel ageing in terrestrial communications \cite{8813020,8979256,8884240,9000850}.
 However, dealing with this problem in non-terrestrial communications with much longer delays needs further investigation.